Tarangire Treetops Lodge

 We almost needn’t say that living for a while in an African treehouse is a sweetly common dream.
 But the reality at Tarangire Treetops out-magics armchair revery.
 Here, like Isak Dinesen, we wake “in the morning, and [think], Here I am, where I ought to be.”

-Freshly brewed coffee in hand, we walk out on our treehouse’s broad balcony and revel quietly in a sweeping view across marvelously varietal landscapes: rocky outcrops, graceful hills, and Africa’s golden joy, golden savannah strewn generously with acacias and stately old baobabs, the homeland of just about all of the continent’s endlessly intriguing animals, including 2,500 or so elephants; “An ancient life force,” Peter Matthiessen called them, “delicate and mighty, awesome and enchanted, commanding the silence ordinarily reserved for mountain peaks, great fires, and the sea.”
+Freshly brewed coffee in hand, we walk out on our treehouse’s broad balcony and revel quietly in the luxury of sweeping views across marvelously varietal landscapes: rocky outcrops, graceful hills, and Africa’s golden joy, golden savannah strewn generously with acacias and stately old baobabs, the homeland of just about all of the continent’s endlessly intriguing animals, including 2,500 or so elephants; “An ancient life force,” Peter Matthiessen called them, “delicate and mighty, awesome and enchanted, commanding the silence ordinarily reserved for mountain peaks, great fires, and the sea.”

 Accommodations at Tarangire Treetops Lodge